Correspondences acting on constant cycle curves on K3 surfaces: Correspondences on K3 surfaces of degree .

 Let $s\in X$ be a general point, then since $\pi_{1,J}$ is dominant there exists $q\in X$ such that $(s,q)\in J$ and $\pi_{1,J}((s,q))=s$.
 By construction $\pi_{2,J}((s,q))=q\in C$ and so using that $\pi_{2,J}:C'\to C$ is surjective there exists also $p'\in X$ such that $(p',q)\in C'\subseteq J$.
 Since $(p', q)\in C',$ $\pi_{1,J}((p',q))=p'\in \pi_{1,J}(C')=C''$ and so for a general $s\in X$ we have found a rationally equivalent point $p'\in C''$ as claimed. \end{proof}

 As an application we recover a relation with the generalized Bloch conjecture (see Subsection \ref{subsec:BB}).
-More precisely we can find an integer $d$ such that $J-d\Delta_X$, where $\Delta_X\subseteq X\times X$ is the diagonal, satisfies the inverse direction of the generalized Bloch conjecture (see Lemma \ref{lem:Voi11.18}, or directly \cite[proposition $11.18$]{Voi2}).
+More precisely, we show that $J-6\Delta_X$, where $\Delta_X\subseteq X\times X$ is the diagonal, satisfies the inverse direction of the generalized Bloch conjecture (see Lemma \ref{lem:Voi11.18}, or directly \cite[proposition $11.18$]{Voi2}).